Why read: Looking for a meaningful Armenian girl name? Check out this long list of Armenian baby girl names and pick one!

 Franziska – free (Latin)

-Gadar (katar in Western Armenian, but it is not used as a name) – peak, summit
+Gadar (katar in Eastern Armenian, but it is not used as a name) – peak, summit

 Keghouhi (Geghuhi) – fair (Armenian)